petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 Most developers would default to using `await`, which has achieved demigod status since its release in 2012.

-And they would be making the wrong choice.
+*And they would be making the wrong choice.*

 Why?
-First, let's review how actors process messages.
+To answer that, we need to review how actors process messages.

 ### Actors process messages one at a time
 Actors process the contents of their mailbox one message at a time.
 It looks like this: